 Steps to Ministry Partnership:

-class taught by the Pastoral Staff, (This seven week class is offered in the spring and fall during the 9:00 service) and learn the basics of what CF believes and holds dear.
+1. Attend our Together for the Gospel class taught by the Pastoral Staff, (this class is offered in the spring and fall) and learn the basics of what CF believes and holds dear.
 This class is also open to those who are new to CF and want to learn more about the church.

 2. Have an interview with a small group of Elders and give a testimony to your faith in Christ.

 3. Be received into membership at a morning worship service and receive a servant’s towel as a symbol of your partnership in ministry.

 Together for the Gospel